velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "…eh.
 Zyahua shit," I say finally.
 "You prob'ly wouldn't understand."

 He frowns quizzically, glancing between us.
-"But…" He nods toward Vi.
+He nods toward Vi.
 "Isn't she… Khmai?" he asks hesitantly, like it's the dumbest question in the world.

 I laugh awkwardly.
 "That she is but I didn't exactly know how to raise her Khmai."